vassilux/odin/README.md

 # ODIN project
 Monitoring system for Asterisk IPBX.
-This project is has 3 parts.
+This project is has 3 parts
-Http Server : Web server for monitoring iPBX states by web interface.
+> Http Server: Web server for monitoring iPBX states by web interface.
 This application is base inot nodejs.

-OdinAMI : Dispatcher Asterisk AMI Events to the different types of client.
+> OdinAMI : Dispatcher Asterisk AMI Events to the different types of client.
 REDIS message queue used as message dispatcher.

-OdinF1COM : F1COM server some kind of glue beetwen OdinAMI and F1COM clients
+> OdinF1COM : F1COM server some kind of glue beetwen OdinAMI and F1COM clients

 ## Web Server
 Nodejs web server based.